 Companies spending enough advertising money recognize it almost doesn’t matter what the high-level freelancer charges because the improved performance surpasses the money the advertiser would save on someone less experienced.

 Regardless, the biggest gains are on the over-arching advertising/marketing strategy and funnel, not the PPC logistics.

-In other words, the existing strategy may simply not have enough opportunity.
+In other words, the existing funnel may simply not provide enough opportunity.
 Furthermore, the PPC expert is typically not getting paid to consult the business owner on sales funnel points, even when the PPC freelancer is aware of them.

 You can derive much greater value and ROAS when hiring a PPC expert if you personally are:

-2) And most importantly, evaluate the ongoing PPC data yourself.
+2) And most importantly, able to evaluate the ongoing PPC data yourself.